-Think the only way to create a dramatic, high-contrast bedroom is to decorate with bright colors or moody blues, reds or greens?
+Do you think the only way to create a dramatic, high-contrast bedroom is to decorate with bright colors or moody blues, reds, or greens?
 Well, think again, because if you choose them well, neutrals can be every bit as dramatic and eye-catching as the purer colors of the spectrum.
-Picture charcoal gray or chocolate brown (as in the room featured here) highlighted with gauzy accents of creamy white.
-Dreamy, dramatic and romantic, yet not a bright or primary color in sight.
-When you decorate with dark... walls, like the room here, adding plenty of soft fabric accents keeps the look cozy and romantic, rather than spooky or cave-like.
-Beautiful.Continue to 3 of 11 below.
+Picture charcoal gray or chocolate brown highlighted with gauzy accents of creamy white: dreamy, dramatic, and romantic, yet not a bright or primary color in sight.
+Or, like the picture shown here, you can go with the classic black and white pairing.
+When you decorate with dark walls, adding plenty of soft fabric accents keeps the look cozy and romantic, rather than spooky or cave-like.
+Beautiful.Continue to 2 of 24 below.

 Clean and Serene

-The minimalist decorating style is free from clutter and unnecessary furnishings, with a clean and serene vibe that makes it perfectly suited to the bedroom.
+The minimalist decorating style is free from clutter and unnecessary furnishings, with a clean and serene vibe that makes it ideally suited to the bedroom.
 While often associated with a stark, cool palette of black, gray, and white, a palette of earth-tone neutrals also works very well with this tranquil decorating style, adding some warm welcome.
-Note that minimalist does not mean without personality, style or any adornment.
-The best minimalist rooms have interesting touches in the lighting,... well-chosen artwork, and furnishings that keep the look friendly, not sterile.Continue to 4 of 11 below.
+Note that minimalist does not mean without personality, style, or any adornment.
+The best minimalist rooms have exciting touches in the lighting, well-chosen artwork, and furnishings that keep the look friendly, not sterile.Continue to 3 of 24 below.

 Go With a Theme

-Want to keep an all-neutral bedroom out of the doldrums?
-One way to add lots of pizzazz is to use a decorating theme, rather than a generic bedroom style.
-The gorgeous bedroom shown here is a fine example of Southwestern country décor, but you could just as easily use a palette of neutrals with almost any other decorating theme.
-Neutrals are a natural for rustic styles like farmhouse, Mediterranean, and country, but also work very well with romantic or glamorous looks like Hollywood Regency or...
-French style.Continue to 5 of 11 below.
+Do you want to keep an all-neutral bedroom out of the doldrums?
+One way to add lots of pizzazz is to use a decorating theme rather than a generic bedroom style.
+The gorgeous bedroom shown here is modeled after the idea of a Parisian upscale hotel suite, but you could just as easily use a palette of neutrals with almost any other decorating theme.
+Neutrals are a natural for rustic styles such as farmhouse, Mediterranean, and country, but also work very well with romantic or glamorous looks such as Hollywood Regency or French style.Continue to 4 of 24 below.

 Turn to the Walls

 If you’re looking for an easy way to shake up a neutral bedroom, then turn to the walls.
 Solid wall color is safe and expected, of course, but sometimes you’re looking to add an edge.
 If so, grab a can of paint and a paintbrush, and cover up your furniture with drop cloths.
 In an afternoon, you can bring a neutral palette to life by getting creative with your walls.
-You won’t even need to mask off your stripes to re-create the idea shown here; at first glance, it looks like log walls with heavy... plaster between the boards, but actually, it’s nothing more than imperfectly painted brown lines across a backdrop of white.
 But you’re only limited by your imagination, of course.
-Paint perfect lines, if you prefer a more contemporary style, or add dots, leopard print, geometrics, or a simple mural of silhouetted figures.
+Paint perfect lines if you prefer a more contemporary style, or add dots, leopard print, geometrics, or a simple mural of silhouetted figures.
 Don’t trust your freehand artistic abilities?
-Then check out your local craft supply store or Amazon.com for a great selection of stencils in just about any design you can think of.Continue to 6 of 11 below.
+Then check out your local craft supply store or favorite online store for a great selection of stencils in just about any design you can think of, or go with a stunning wallpaper print.Continue to 5 of 24 below.

-Neutral color and rustic décor go together like peanut butter and jelly; each is good on its own, but mixed together, the whole is better than its parts.
+Neutral colors and rustic decor go together like peanut butter and jelly; each is good on its own but mixed together; the whole is better than its parts.
 The beauty of rustic style is its inherent imperfection, casual comfort, and endless texture in the cracks and crevices of aged wood.
 Neutrals are easy on the eyes, soothing, and warmly welcoming.
-Put those together, and you get a bedroom that practically begs you to come inside, lay down the loads of the day, and stretch out for a much-needed... rest.
-Note the several small touches of shine in this modern rustic bedroom: light fixture, bedside lamp, clock over the bed, and metal bedframe.
-That’s the secret to keeping a rustic room looking intentional and stylish, not rundown or uncared for.Continue to 7 of 11 below.
+Put those together, and you get a bedroom that practically begs you to come inside, forget about the day, and stretch out for a much-needed rest.
+Note the several small touches in this modern rustic bedroom: matching sconces, a wooden accent wall, and gorgeous black curtains in the center.
+That’s the secret to keeping a rustic room looking intentional and stylish, not rundown or uncared for.Continue to 6 of 24 below.

-Looking to add a little glitz and glamour to a neutral decorating scheme?
-Well then, just add some touches of shine in the form of mirrors, glass or crystal lighting fixtures, gold or silver frames or furniture trim, shiny fabrics like satin, a polished wood floor, and a few reflective accessories.
-The key to keeping the look glamorous—not tacky—is to keep the shine confined to small areas throughout the room, and to let the metallic or reflective surfaces be the stars of the space; in other... words, when you are working with a lot of shine, keep other accessories and artwork to a minimum.Continue to 8 of 11 below.
+Are you looking to add a little glitz and glamour to a neutral decorating scheme?
+Just add some touches of shine in the form of mirrors, glass or crystal lighting fixtures, gold or silver frames or furniture trim, shiny fabrics such as satin, a polished wood floor, and a few reflective accessories.
+The key to keeping the look glamorous—not tacky—is to keep the shine confined to small areas throughout the room and to let the metallic or reflective surfaces be the stars of the space.
+In other words, when you are working with a lot of shine, keep other accessories and artwork to a minimum.Continue to 7 of 24 below.

-A romantic bedroom doesn’t have to mean lots of pink or red – in fact, soft, creamy, and dreamy neutrals -- such as the peachy beige, bare blush, and creamy white in the room featured here -- can be the most romantic of all.
-The trick to taking a room from attractive but nothing really special to classy romance is to use soft fabrics as accents throughout the space, along with touches of gold, glass, or crystal.
-Drape a length of gauze across the wall over your bed, as shown here, or pin up a... pretty valance over the windows for an extra touch of romance.
-The metal crown artwork over the bed in this room is a fun touch that lets everyone know the owner of this bedroom is queen of her domain.Continue to 10 of 11 below.
+A romantic bedroom doesn’t have to mean lots of pink or red.
+Soft, creamy, and dreamy neutrals—such as the peachy beige, bare blush, and creamy white in the room featured here—can be the most romantic of all.
+The trick to taking a room from attractive but nothing special to classy romance is to use soft fabrics as accents throughout the space, along with touches of gold, glass, or crystal.
+Drape a length of gauze across the wall over your bed or pin up a pretty valance over the windows for an extra touch of romance.
+The ornate silver mirror on the bedside table in this room is a fun touch that gives a royal feel.Continue to 9 of 24 below.

 Add Some Wow